mahmoud01277599066-design/Advanced-Cybersecurity-Intelligence-Platform-v1/0 - Proposal.md

-    IN --> IN3[DevSecOps: Ticket intake, AI fix suggestions, status updates] IN --> IN4[Client Portal: Live status dashboard, report downloads] IN --> IN5[Platform: Unified PostgreSQL, Dockerized localhost] IN --> IN6[AI: Multi-agent systems (Orchestrator, Router, Specialist) built with LangGraph]
+    IN --> IN3[DevSecOps: Ticket intake, AI fix suggestions, status updates] IN --> IN4[Client Portal: Live status dashboard, report downloads] IN --> IN5[Platform: Unified PostgreSQL, Dockerized localhost] IN --> IN6["AI: Multi-agent systems (Orchestrator, Router, Specialist) built with LangGraph"]

     OUT --> OUT1[Cloud multi-tenancy and SSO]
     OUT --> OUT2[EDR/SIEM-scale ingestion]